MananGuptaa/Wild-Fire-Urban-Interface/README.md

 # Wild-Fire-Urban-Interface

 This repository contains my work at UC Berkeley.

-The project was divided in three phases:
+The project was divided in FOUR phases:

 (i) First phase was to extract data, gain domain knowledge and find attributes that could be responsible for affecting the burned area in case of a wildfire.